-After tuning the system, feel free to use bass boost or other features if you think you like how they sound.
-However, be aware that a properly tuned system with good speaker performance normally doesn’t need a bass boost or gimmicks to make it sound right.
+After tuning the system, feel free to use your bass booster or other features if you think you like how they sound.
+However, be aware that a properly tuned system with good speaker performance normally doesn’t need gimmicks to make it sound right.

 You should be able to hear sufficient bass when it’s adjusted optimally.

 - Making up for what your system is lacking (for example, poor subwoofer output

 - Occasionally adding that extra slam to your favorite music when you’re in the mood – just not every day

 Upgrades that make a huge difference when your EQ can’t